Carbon Neutral Biogas

 Our mission is to build, own, and operate the cleanest, and most efficient fleet of cargo ships in the world.

-Forward Ships, with its patented IP Kamsarmax design and simplicity of design, enables the adoption of liquefied natural gas (LNG) as the fuel of choice for ships at a global scale.
-Forward Ships has applied existing and tested technology to design a cargo ship that emits up to 35% less CO2, 80% less NOx, 99% less SOx, 99% less particulate matter (PM) than conventional ships, and that can produce up to 50% savings in fuel costs.
-Forward Ships is the result of Project Forward, a five-year R&D effort led by Arista Shipping.
+Forward Ships, with its patented IP Kamsarmax design and simplicity of design, has applied existing and tested technology to design a cargo ship that emits up to 35% less CO2, 80% less NOx, 99% less SOx, 99% less particulate matter (PM) than conventional ships, and that can produce up to 50% savings in fuel costs.
+Forward Ships is the result of Project Forward, a five-year R&D effort led by our founder, Alex Panagopulos.

 With its futureproof design, Forward Ships is taking the lead in meeting IMO's 2050 emissions' reduction targets.